 Special thanks goes to those who collaborated in the interviews: the journalists at the International Center for Journalists (ICFJ), The Washington Post, AJ+ Al Jazeera Media Network, Univision, The Center for Public Integrity, The Spain Report, Newtral and Maldita.
-In addition, I also want to thank the whole Faculty members at the School of Communication at the American University (AU-SOC), who always offered their collaboration.
+In addition, I also want to thank the whole faculty at the School of Communication at the American University (AU-SOC), who always offered their collaboration.

 Special thanks also goes to colleagues and scholars who selflessly dedicated their time to talk and hold meetings.
-They shed light on many topics reflected in to go through the report in depth.
+They shed light on many topics reflected in the report.
 They are Silvio Waisbord, Saif Shahin, Ericka Menchen-Trevino, Patricia Aufderheide, Amy Eisman, Chiqui Esteban, Leonard Steinhorn, and Margaret Farley.

 The interviews are expressions of personal opinions as journalists and they do not necessarily express the official point of view of the media where they work.
 Inquiries for further information about this research can be sent to jmnoguera@gmail.com or jmnoguera@ucam.edu